 Thus, in determining whether fitness to practise is impaired, Panels must take account of a range of issues which, in essence, comprise two components:

-1. the 'personal' component: the current competence, behaviour etc. of the individual registrant; and 2. the 'public' component: the need to protect service users, declare and uphold proper standards of behaviour and maintain public confidence in the profession.
+1. the 'personal' component: the current competence, behaviour etc. of the individual registrant; and uphold proper standards of behaviour and maintain public confidence in the profession.